 - Severely injured or killed a person; or

-- The municipal board, county, or person responsible for animal control determines is dangerous because it engaged in at least one of these behaviors:
+- The municipal board, county, or person responsible for animal control determines it is dangerous because it engaged in at least one of these behaviors:

 - Bit someone and caused a disfiguring laceration, broken bone, required hospitalization or cosmetic surgery;